-Flexible best describes Athabasca University, Canada’s premier distance educator.
-“We’re not concerned with a student’s educational background, but with his or her desire to learn,” says president Neil Fassina, “We must continue to listen to the voices, the stories, and the needs of our learners and their communities to further our mission through both teaching and research.”
-Athabasca offers continuous enrolment; most courses start the ﬁrst of every month.
-Textbooks, e-texts and Internet-based courseware are provided, along with a toll-free number.
-Although most students never step foot in tiny Athabasca, Alta., some science courses require students to complete labs in Athabasca, Edmonton or Calgary.
+At Athabasca University, Canada’s premier distance educator, the key word is flexibility.
+“We’re not concerned with a student’s educational background but with his or her desire to learn,” says president Neil Fassina.
+“We must continue to listen to the voices, the stories and the needs of our learners and their communities to further our mission through both teaching and research.”
+One of North America’s first online universities, Athabasca offers continuous enrolment; most courses start the ﬁrst of every month.
+Textbooks, e-texts and internet-based courseware are provided, along with phone support.
+Although most students never set foot in tiny Athabasca, Alta., some science courses require students to complete labs in Athabasca, Edmonton or Calgary.
 A $30-million Academic and Research Centre opened in 2011, doubling the size of the campus, where many staff do research.
-Athabasca’s reputation for online education goes beyond Canada’s borders: Professor Rory McGreal holds the UNESCO chair in open educational resources.
-In 2015, the university announced a new executive M.B.A. in the business of hockey, which aims to develop management skills unique to professional hockey.
-On average, undergrads are 29 years old, 83 per cent of students work and nearly one-third of graduates have dependents.
+Athabasca’s reputation for online education goes beyond Canada’s borders: professor Rory McGreal holds the UNESCO chair in open educational resources.
+On average, undergrads are 29 years old, 83 per cent of students work and nearly a third of graduates have dependents.
 Studying online does require discipline, but it’s perfect for those who are juggling school, work and family.
-The university is facing financial pressures and a third-party reviewer has been appointed to examine options for long-term sustainability.
-Says Fassina: “I look forward to a path which ensures students have confidence in and access to the quality education they deserve.”
+The university is facing financial pressures and underwent a third-party review in 2017 to examine options for long-term sustainability.
+The report found that the means to viability exist but will require some significant changes and support from the government of Alberta, including investment appropriate to Athabasca’s technology requirements as a major online educator.

-• Science (Architecture): The first of its kind in Canada, the program is in partnership with the Royal Architectural Institute of Canada, offering a new pathway for students to become professional architects.
+• Science (Architecture): The first program of its kind in Canada, it’s offered in partnership with the Royal Architectural Institute of Canada, offering a new pathway for students to become professional architects.

 |Minimum entering grades||Tuition||Number of students||Residence spaces|